 The idea was to give relevant information and help the public with all matters related to their corporate solutions: financial news, trends for businesses, tips for marketing, sales, productivity, and cash flow.

 The results were as successful as they planned.
 With the constant flow of articles and posts, the website became a reference for entrepreneurs starting their businesses and growing bigger.

 But the real secret behind AMEX’s case is in borrowing the authority from those who already have it.

 A Content Marketing strategy can be done solely in-house, but the company chose to go after industry leaders and well-known names to contribute with their insights and lessons.

-So why not do it too?
-Inviting professionals with a name in your area is a great idea to attract more leads and stick with them as a brand with authority — thus creating an important relationship with influencers.
+So, why not do it too?
+Inviting professionals with a name in your area is a great idea to attract more leads and create an important relationship with influencers.

 Specialized articles are great for creating authority, but there’s another strategy that is perfect for brand awareness, engagement with the public and generating leads organically.
 We are talking, of course, about user-made content.

 Airbnb is a company that fully embraced this Digital Marketing channel by allowing all users to share their travel experiences on all platforms and social media.

 But they went even further.
 What is the perfect content for a hotel business?
 Tourism, obviously.
 So Airbnb started to promote and encourage videos, photos and travel guides created by owners and clients.